JorgeCoke/qwikly-stack/README.md

 - Install fly.io CLI: https://fly.io/docs/hands-on/install-flyctl/
 - Create an app: `fly launch` (Rename your app)
 - Create a volume for SQLite (1 GB): `fly volumes create qwikly_stack_volume --size 1` (Now you can use "/qwikly_stack_volume/main.db" as DATABASE_URL)
-- Create a ".env.prod" file a import your secrets running: `cat .env.prod | fly secrets import` (Do not forget to update ORIGIN variable)
+- Create a ".env.prod" file a import your secrets running: `cat .env.prod | fly secrets import` (Do not forget to update ORIGIN variable) or, you can add them manually one by one with: `fly secrets set DATABASE_URL=postgres://example.com/mydb`
 - Optional: Add public "build env variables" to Dockerfile files before build command (E.g: ENV PUBLIC_STRIPE_PUB="your_key")
 - Deploy your app: `fly deploy`
 - Visit your newly deployed app running: `fly open`